 History of Konark Sun Temple

-The Sun Temple at Konarak was implicit around 1250 AD by the East Ganga lord Narasimhadeva.
+The konark Sun Temple was built around 1250 AD by the East Ganga lord Narasimhadeva.
 It is thought he manufactured the temple to remember military victories against Muslim intruders.

 As per nearby legend, the temple has an incredible air of force that originates from two capable magnets said to have been incorporated with the tower – magnets that permitted the ruler’s position of royalty to float in mid-air.